 Construction and Design Status

 Pier 40 is also in need of critical infrastructure repairs to its roof and supportive piles.
 When the Trust inherited the pier, it inherited a number of structural issues along with it.
-These problems initially occurred due to delays in routine roof repairs, as well as the cut off of power to the cathodic protection system designed to prevent the Pier’s piles from corroding.
-While the Trust has made emergency investments as needed, the Pier has continued to deteriorate over time.
+While the Trust has spent or contracted for approximately $34 million in urgent or immediately required repairs to the Pier 40 building since 2012, the Pier has continued to deteriorate over time.

-In recent years sections of the roof have deteriorated significantly, forcing the Trust to close portions of the parking garage to ensure public safety.
+In recent years, sections of the roof have deteriorated significantly, forcing the Trust to close portions of the parking garage to ensure public safety.
 These closures have also reduced the Park's operating revenue.
-Consequently, Pier 40’s entire roof must be reconstructed, at a cost of up to $30 million.The thirteen miles of steel piles supporting the pier must also be repaired.